Expect –A-Bike Signs

 Registration information will be available in March, so check back to sign up!.

-Proceeds from the Tour support community bike repair, safety education for youth and the Tour De Kingston Community Scholarships.
-Scholarship applications are available by contacting Tom Polk at email@example.com
+Sponsorships are available at the TDK website https://www.tourdekingston.com/sponsors Sponsors and riders support community bike repair, safety education for youth and the Tour De Kingston Community Scholarships.
+Scholarship applications are available by contacting Tom Polk at firstname.lastname@example.org

 Bicycle Education Programs